Iblouse/Proactive-churn-prevention/README.md

 ### The Core Insight

-> **Timing is everything.** The optimal intervention window (Day 46-95) is derived directly from survival analysis—not hardcoded assumptions.
+> **Timing is everything.** The optimal intervention window (Day 46-95) is derived directly from survival analysis, not hardcoded assumptions.

 ### Who Uses This System